Shigeo-Isshiki/kacsw-static-web-app/readme.md

-# My First Static Web App
+# KACSW Static Web App

 This repository is a small static web app used for building and testing JavaScript utilities for handling Japanese phone numbers, postal codes,